 “And who is this guy?”

 “I’m John Merrick, founding partner of the said law firm.
 Millie Grainger, our paralegal, has a photograph of your attempted illegal strip search.
-Now, she is going to photograph each of you for our firm’s records.”
+Now, she will photograph each of you for our firm’s records.”

 Millie quickly snapped images of each police officer, the smartphone’s camera making the telltale “Ka-Kish” sound emulating the old mechanical cameras.